Optimizing Your WordPress Database – A Complete Guide

 Expired transient records can add bloat to your database and make your website run slower.
 There are a number of plugins that help you manage your transients and delete expired transient records that are no longer needed.

 The WordPress plugin Transient Cleaner has an option to delete expired transients and remove all transients.
-Delete Expired Transients also offers this functionality and the plugin allows you set up a daily task for deleting expired transients.
+Delete Expired Transients also offers this functionality and the plugin allows you to set up a daily task for deleting expired transients.

 Transients Manager is one of the best solutions for viewing your transients.
 It allows you to view, edit, and delete transients.
 However, the plugin does not have any options for bulk deleting expired transients.

-Transients are not something you need to worry about on a regular basis, however it is worth checking them periodically to verify they are not affecting performance.
+Transients are not something you need to worry about on a regular basis, however, it is worth checking them periodically to verify they are not affecting performance.

 Unused Plugin and Theme Tables